Average Inheritance: How Much Are Retirees Leaving to Heirs?

 - The Survey of Consumer Finances (SCF), reported that median inheritance was $69,000 (the average was $707,291).
 For trust funds, that median wealth transfer was way, way higher — $285,000 (and the average was $4,062,918).

-- A new study by United Income, CEO Matt Fellowes looked at how retirees feel and how their spending levels change during retirement and found that:
+- In a new study by United Income, CEO Matt Fellowes looked at how retirees feel and how their spending levels change during retirement and found that:

 - $283K in their 90s